Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina notes that Rachmaninoff’s Prelude in C sharp minor, op.
+Notes: Satina noted that Rachmaninoff’s Prelude in C sharp minor, op.
 3, no. 2, was added to the program.
+She was not aware of the inclusion of Mendelssohn's Rondo Capriccioso, nor Chopin's Scherzo.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 17 1919